angelorc/go-bitsong/x/fantoken/spec/01_concepts.md

 It is possible to entirely represent the lifecycle of a fan token through Finite State Machine (FSM) diagrams.
 We will present two representations:

-- the first referring to the fan token **object**.
+- the first refers to the fan token **object**.
 We can compare such a definition with that of currency (e.g., Euro, Dollar, BitSong);
 - the second, instead, is referred to the lifecycle of the fan token **instance**.
 Such definition is comparable with that of coin/money (e.g., the specific 1 Euro coin you could have in your pocket at a particular moment in time).

 We can describe the lifecycle of a fan token **object** through two states.